MDMahmudul-Hassan/MDMahmudul-Hassan/README.md

 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on Data Analyst
 - 🤔 I’m looking for help with Data Analysis
-- 💬 Ask me about SQL, SEO, WordPress
+- 💬 Ask me about SQL, PowerBI, SEO, WordPress
 - 📫 How to reach me: mhsabbir342431@gmail.com